jaybarbhaiya/cpp-project-template/README.md

 Additionally the tasks are configured to compile with latest C++ version (`-std=c++20`).
 In case an older compilation is required than the above argument can be altered as desired.

+## Building the file

+To build a file, perform the steps below:

+1. Select the file that needs to be built.
+2. Select Teminal Menu -> Run Task... -> Choose the Compiler

+> For Linux, Homebrew is used to install gcc and clang compilers

 ## Note

 Install the [C/C++ Extension Pack]([https://](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack)) in VSCode.